better-xcloud/docs/docs/android.md

 ## Troubleshooting
-1. There is a noticable audio delay when playing.
-> Open App settings > Enable the `Force low-latency audio` setting > Restart app.

-2. The stream is stuttering, it's unplayable.
+1. The stream is stuttering, it's unplayable.
 > Follow [this guide](guide/android-webview-tweaks.md) to improve the performance.